ranfysvalle02/blog-drafts/att.md

     return np.array(word_embeddings), word_to_index, index_to_word
 ```

+This code implements a basic model that uses **self-attention** to predict the next word in a sentence.
+It doesn't have a specific name for the entire model itself, but the core functionality relies on the self-attention mechanism.

+Here's a breakdown:

+* **Self-Attention**: This is the key concept used in the `calculate_self_attention` function.
+It allows the model to focus on relevant parts of the input sequence (the sentence) when predicting the next word.

+* **Word Embeddings**: The model uses randomly generated embeddings to represent each word.
+These embeddings are then projected into query, key, and value vectors which are used for calculating the attention weights.

+**Overall, the model can be considered a simple recurrent neural network (RNN) with a self-attention mechanism for next word prediction.** It demonstrates the core idea of self-attention but lacks the complexity of more advanced models like Transformers, which utilize this mechanism extensively.

+## The Impact of Randomly Generated Embeddings

+**Randomly generated embeddings** serve as a starting point for the model to learn meaningful representations of words.
+They are essentially arbitrary numerical vectors assigned to each word.

+**Why use random embeddings?**

+1. **Initialization**: Randomly generated embeddings provide a non-zero initial state for the model.
+This allows the model to start learning and adjusting the embeddings based on the input data.
+2. **Breaking Symmetry**: Random initialization helps to avoid symmetry in the model's parameters, which can hinder learning.
+3. **Exploration**: Randomness can encourage the model to explore different parts of the solution space, potentially leading to better performance.

+**How do they evolve?**

+As the model trains on more data, the embeddings are updated through backpropagation.
+The model learns to adjust the embeddings so that words with similar meanings have similar representations.
+For example, words like "cat" and "dog" might end up having similar embeddings because they are often used in similar contexts.

+**Limitations of Random Initialization:**

+* **Local Minima**: Random initialization can sometimes lead the model to get stuck in local minima, preventing it from reaching the global optimum.
+* **Slower Convergence**: Random initialization can sometimes require more training epochs to converge to a good solution.

+**Alternative Initialization Strategies:**

+* **Pre-trained Embeddings**: Using pre-trained embeddings (like Word2Vec or GloVe) can provide a good starting point, especially for tasks with limited training data.
+* **Xavier or He Initialization**: These techniques can help to initialize the weights in a way that is more likely to lead to stable learning.

+In summary, while randomly generated embeddings may seem arbitrary at first, they play a crucial role in initializing the model and allowing it to learn meaningful representations of words.

 ## Calculating Self-Attention

 The `calculate_self_attention` function calculates the attention scores for each word in the context.
 It then computes the attention weights by applying the exponential function to the scores and normalizing them.